-Determinants of Anxiety in amputees owed to traumatic & non-traumatic causes
+Determinants of Anxiety in Amputees Owed to Traumatic & Non-Traumatic Causes in Quetta

 Keywords:Amputees, Anxiety, Depression, Trauma

-Objective: The aim and objective of this study was to find out Causes/ factors of anxiety among amputees suffering from traumatic and non-traumatic causes.
+Objective: To find out the causes and factors of anxiety among amputees suffering from traumatic and non-traumatic causes.

 Methodology: This descriptive cross-sectional study was conducted in Quetta from the month of May 2018 to July 2018.
-Data was collected through structured adopted questionnaire according to the inclusion & exclusion criteria & then tabularized and analyzed by applying Chi square test.
+This study included those clients with amputations as a result of Traumatic & non-traumatic causes and the data was collected from them.
+This study involved a total of 54 participants.
+All amputees who visited the three Physical Rehabilitation Centre were included during data collection process.
+A structured adopted questionnaire using the Hospital Anxiety and Depression Scale (HADS) according to the inclusion & exclusion criteria & then tabularized and analyzed by applying Chi square test.

 Results: This study involved a total of 54 participants of whom 7(13%) were females and 47(87%) males.
-Among amputees 36(66.7 %) amputations were due to Traumatic injuries and 18(33.3%) were due to non-Traumatic amputation.
-In Traumatic, majority was due to RTA with 25(46.3 %) and in non-traumatic causes diabetes stood first with 13(24.1%) amputation.
+Among amputees 36(66.7 %), amputations were due to Traumatic injuries and 18(33.3%) were due to non-traumatic amputations.
+In traumatic, the majority was due to RTA with 25(46.3 %) and in non-traumatic causes diabetes stood first with 13(24.1%) amputation.
 Traumatic are more anxious than non-traumatic.
-There is a significant relationship of marital status with level of Anxiety (p-value 0.047).
-Statistically significant relationships of amputation with depression & anxiety level were noticed, p value=0.039 & 0.049 respectively.
+There is a significant relationship between marital status and anxiety level (p-value 0.047).
+Statistically significant relationships between amputation and anxiety level were noticed, p value=0.049.

 Copyright (c) 2022 Annals of PIMS-Shaheed Zulfiqar Ali Bhutto Medical University

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.